skatejs/kickflip/README.md

 ## JSX and other templating languages

-The `vdom` module is provided for a simple way to write virtual DOM without having to add a build step to your project.
+The `vdom` module is provided for a simple way to write virtual DOM using only functions.
 If you don't want to do that, you can use any templating language that compiles down to Incremental DOM calls.

 If you wanted to use JSX, for example, you'd have to add support for compiling JSX down to Incremental DOM calls.
 This can be done using the following modules: